mockery/mockery/docs/06-EXPECTATION DECLARATIONS.md

 Marks an expectation as a default.
 Default expectations are applied unless a non-default expectation is created.
 These later expectations immediately replace the previously defined default.
-This is useful so you can setup default mocks in your unit test `setup()` and later tweak them in specific tests as needed.
+This is useful so you can setup default mocks in your unit test `setUp()` and later tweak them in specific tests as needed.

 ```PHP